The Cheese Store of Beverly Hills

-The Cheese Store of Beverly Hills is a gourmet foods store in Beverly Hills, California, known for its selection of 500-600 cheeses.
+The Cheese Store of Beverly Hills is a gourmet foods store in Beverly Hills, California, known for its selection of cheeses and other gourmet products.
 It also stocks wines and other delicacies, including the rarest of all caviars, Golden Imperial Osetra, and is often featured in publications such as Bon Appétit and Entrepreneur magazine, as a notable epicurean source.
-The store claims to carry “the largest assortment of goat’s and sheep’s milk cheeses found anywhere”.
-The store's owner, Norbert Wabnig, has become a noted Los Angeles personality.
+The store claims to carry "the largest assortment of goat's and sheep's milk cheeses found anywhere".

+The store's former owner, Norbert Wabnig, has become a noted Los Angeles personality.
+In 2022, longtime employee Dominick DiBartolomeo purchased the business from Wabnig.

-The store, housed in a refurbished 1920s brick building, has supplied many of Los Angeles' high-end restaurants past and present, including Wolfgang Puck’s Spago, Valentino’s, Patina, and Bar Marmont, as well as Las Vegas’ Bellagio hotel.
+The store, originally housed in a refurbished 1920s brick building, has supplied many of Los Angeles' high-end restaurants past and present, including Wolfgang Puck's Spago, Valentino's, Patina, and Bar Marmont, as well as Las Vegas' Bellagio hotel.
+The change of ownership in 2022 was followed by a relocation and expansion the following year, and the offerings were expanded to include prepared foods such as sandwiches and salads.

 History

 The Beverly Hills branch of Cheese Shop International, an East Coast-based franchise, was founded in 1967 by Colonel Sigmund Roth.
-In 1978, after a few years of the colonel's declining health, Norbert Wabnig, who had worked at the store by day while pursuing his music career at night, purchased the business and changed its name to The Cheese Store of Beverly Hills.
+In 1978, after a few years of Roth's declining health, Norbert Wabnig, who had worked at the store by day while pursuing his music career at night, purchased the business and changed its name to The Cheese Store of Beverly Hills.
 He transformed the store's feel from one of an upscale chain store to the more European style that it retains today.
-Wabnig has often stated that he likes the community aspect of the store, which often hosts wine tastings.

 As a way of recognizing the producers of handmade specialty foods from whom he sources his products, in 2004 Wabnig founded the American Artisanal Treasure Awards.
 Awards are presented for Best Cheese, Best Olive Oil, and Best Condiment.

 In 2005, the store introduced its house wine, Scoundrel, a cabernet bottled by Sylvester Vineyards in Paso Robles, California.
 Wabnig's daughter, Talia, designed the label.

+In 2022, longtime employee Dominick DiBartolomeo purchased the business from former owner Norbert Wabnig.
+In June 2023, the store relocated from its original location at 419 N. Beverly Drive to a larger space on South Santa Monica Boulevard.

 Products

+The store is noted for its selection of cheeses and other gourmet products.
 Because of its epicurean nature, The Cheese Store of Beverly Hills has been known to carry hard-to-find and high-end ingredients, which over the years have included Austrian pumpkin seed oil, fresh truffles (in season), varieties of French butter, various kinds of Russian caviar (Golden Imperial Osetra and Sevruga), French and Spanish hams, Italian prosciutto, and 25 varieties of extra virgin olive oil.
 As part of the store's environmental ethos customers are encouraged to bring their own bottles, which are then filled with olive oil.

+With the relocation to a larger space in 2023 the store expanded its offerings to include prepared foods such as sandwiches and salads.